hyunjae-lee/hyunjae-lee.github.io/_portfolio/HighlightU/highlightu.md

 > Awards.

-- {% include award caption="Excellence prize at 2019 DaVinci SW TECH-FAIR" %}
+- {% include figure caption="Excellence prize at 2019 DaVinci SW TECH-FAIR" %}
   - Held by Chung-Ang University
   - With $900 reward on Nov 22 2019
 - The bronze prize at SW challenge competition